fiugd/beta/layout/layout.md

 ## TODO
+- [ ] menus need to appear at the correct spot
+	- iframe where click occured should share its pane id
+	- or event should be sent through layout module
 - [ ] settings icon + menu
 	- fullscreen triggers from menu(page) context
 	- action bar: settings icon -> menu -> fullscreen